pelagios/recogito2/README.md

   * Implement PlaceLink rewriting after gazetteer updates (using optimistic locking)
   * The place schema doesn't yet include is_part_of relations.
 Q: how do we deal with incoherent hierarchy relations reported by different gazetteers?
-* Deleting a doc currently doesn't delete its annotations
 * Q: do we want people to be able to upload their own gazetteers, for exclusive use within a team.
   How would we model in ES?
 One separate index for user gazetteers + owner field + multi-index query?
 No conflation with "normal" gazetteers?